ULHPC/tutorials/beginners/README.md

 To retrieve a file from the cluster, you can right click on it and choose the **Download** option.
 Please refers to MobaXterm documentation for more informations on the available features.

 ## Discovering, visualizing and reserving UL HPC resources

-In the sequel, replace `<login>` in the proposed commands with you login on the platform (ex: `svarrette`).
+In the following sections, replace `<login>` in the proposed commands with you login on the platform (ex: `svarrette`).

 ### Step 1: the working environment

 * [reference documentation](http://hpc.uni.lu/users/docs/env.html)

-After a successful login onto one of the access node (see [Cluster Access](https://hpc.uni.lu/users/docs/access.html)), you end into your personal homedir `$HOME` which is shared over NFS between the access node and the computing nodes.
+After a successful login onto one of the access node (see [Cluster Access](https://hpc.uni.lu/users/docs/access.html)), you end into your personal homedir `$HOME` which is shared over GPFS between the access node and the computing nodes.

-Again, remember that your homedir is placed on __separate__ NFS servers on each site, which __ARE NOT SYNCHRONIZED__: data synchronization between each of them remain at your own responsibility.
+Again, remember that your homedir is placed on __separate__ storage servers on each site (Iris, Gaia, Chaos, Grid5000), which __ARE NOT SYNCHRONIZED__: data synchronization between each of them remain at your own responsibility.
 We will see below that the UL HPC team prepared for you a script to facilitate the transfer of data between each site.

 Otherwise, you have to be aware of at least two directories: